 The School Day

-Registers close at 8.55am and after this point your child will be marked as late.
+Registers close at 9am and after this point your child will be marked as late, and after 9.10am as absent for this session.

 The early bird activities run from 8.45am - 9.00am, so we urge you to have your children in school for 8.45am.